 Medical billing and coding education is a career field many people look into that is challenging and innovative in itself.
 There are aspects of this area of the healthcare industry that depend on highly skilled and dedicated individuals to get right.
-One of the aspects of that field is ICD-10 Coding which will be sharing with people interested in this career field.
+One of the aspects of that field is ICD-10 Coding which will be shared with people interested in this career field.

-ICD stands for International Classification of Diseases, 10 Revision, and PCS stands for Procedure Coding System that is part of the U.S. cataloging system for procedural codes.
-These codes help medical professionals to track health interventions and they can use to refer back to when working with their patients.
+ICD stands for International Classification of Diseases, 10 Revision, and PCS stands for Procedure Coding System which is part of the U.S. cataloging system for procedural codes.
+These codes help medical professionals to track health interventions and they can use them to refer back to them when working with their patients.
 The abbreviated version is known as ICD-10-PCS in short, or as people in medical billing and coding refer to it as simply ICD-10.

 Why the Revision?